ePaul/http-extensions/draft-ietf-httpbis-digest-headers.md

 ## Server Returns No Representation Data

+In this example, a HEAD request is used to retrieve the checksum of a resource.

 Requests without payload data can still send a `Digest` field applying the digest-algorithm to an empty representation.
+This can be useful in conjunction with signatures to ensure that the sender did not convey any payload (see {{usage-in-signatures}}).

 The response `Digest` field-value is calculated over the JSON object `{"hello": "world"}`, which is not shown because there is no payload data.

-In this example there is no content coding applied, so the "sha-256" and the "id-sha-256" digest-values in the response would be the same.

 Request: